lisahandsonline/Internet-Safety-Driving-Licence/README.md

 If you would like to see our current plan for the development of this project please take a look at our Canvas [https://docs.google.com/presentation/d/1S4eC4Z7jOGehz2NDN68TDDpmGXP-3pEX-tQD9YM3jtM/edit#slide=id.p]

-If you would like to find out how you can contribute to this project please read our Contributor Guidelines also found in this Repository.
+If you would like to find out how you can contribute to this project please read our Contributor Guidelines also found in this Repository [https://github.com/lisahandsonline/Internet-Safety-Driving-Licence/blob/master/Contributor-Guidelines.md]

+Our Roadmap can be found here [https://docs.google.com/document/d/1-fmqE37hVOBpe3ur2fe4CR4SRAF1LTGip3R0_5QyE5E/edit]

 If you are looking for more information on Kilroy's College please see [https://www.kilroyscollege.ie/]